mesosphere-backup/cassandra-mesos-deprecated/README.markdown

 afford - with 8 to 16 GB for `memJavaHeapMb`.
 Remember to figure out the really required numbers in load and stress tests with your application.

+## Build
+The Cassandra Mesos Framework is a maven project with modules for the Framework, Scheduler, Executor and Model.
+Standard maven convention applies.
+The Framework and Executor are both built as `jar-with-dependencies` in addition to their standalone jar, so that they are easy to run and distribute.

+### Install Maven
+The Cassandra Mesos Framework requires an install of Maven 3.2.x.

 ### Setup maven toolchain for protoc